-Snapping up the right growth stocks is the aim of the Motley Fool Rule Breakers newsletter service.
-Every month, David Gardner leads a team of analysts in unearthing a couple of ultimate growth stock ideas.
+Snapping up the right growth stocks is the aim of the Motley Fool Rule Breakers investing service.
+Every month, David Gardner leads a team of analysts in unearthing a couple of ultimate growth-stock ideas.
 When he's right, Category 5 investing can be a thing of beauty.
 Six of the 24 recommendations from 2005 have gone on to more than double.
-Three have more than tripled in value!
+Four have more than tripled in value!
 When he's wrong, the damage can be brutal.
-12 of last year's picks are sporting double-digit losses.
+Seventeen of 2007's picks are sporting double-digit losses.

-The key to aggressive growth stock investing is to let your winners run.
-If you land that 10-bagger, it means that nine other similar investments can go to zero and you'll still have broken even.
+The key to aggressive growth-stock investing is to let your winners run.
+If you land that 10-bagger, nine other similar investments can go to zero and you'll still break even.

 Taking chances has led the service to single out some pretty eclectic -- if not outright eccentric -- companies.
-Baidu
+Steiner Leisure

-Buying into search engines and search protectors can be risky.
+Buying into floating massages and cyberspace speedsters can be risky.
 That's OK.
 Disruptive technology may not disrupt overnight, but when it does, the upticks can come in a hurry.
-It's better to be early -- like buying into Google at its IPO that was so out of favor that it was marked down from as high as $135 to its ultimate IPO price of $85 -- than late, like buying The9
+It's better to be early -- like buying into Google at a comparatively meager and unloved $85 -- than late, like buying into China's Global Sources

-I'm fortunate enough to have been with The Motley Fool in the mid-1990s, when David was recommending the purchase of companies such as America Online, PayPal, and Amazon.com.
+I'm fortunate enough to have been with The Motley Fool in the mid-1990s, when David was recommending companies such as America Online and Amazon.com.
 They seemed like radical investments at the time.
-AOL was battling it out in the cutthroat realm of dial-up online services.
-PayPal was battling established financial-services titans in the field of online micropayments.
+AOL (now part of Time Warner) was battling it out in the cutthroat realm of dial-up online services.
 Amazon was trying to turn retail distribution upside-down by shipping book orders placed online directly to the end user.
-AOL, PayPal, and online shopping took off, and so did David's real-money Rule Breaker portfolio.
+AOL and online shopping took off, and so did David's real-money Rule Breaker portfolio.

 Andrew, 15 years later

 The storms keep coming.
 I still live in Miami, so I've had my share of windstorms come by in recent years.
-Two years ago, Katrina and Wilma came, and this year's season is an active one so far.
+Two years ago, Katrina and Wilma came.

 - Category 1 took a peek at high-yielding investments.